datmemerboi/datmemerboi/README.md

 Oh, me..?
 I'm just a **Software engineer** here!

 I have been developing REST APIs and UI components with **Java** and **JavaScript**.
-I am proficient with React, Node, Express & SpringBoot as well as Python ang Go!
+I am proficient with React, Express, Python & Node and I am dabbling with Go at the moment!

 🏗️ I am currently working on a platform to coordinate events and festivals, which **will become public soon**!